OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-14.md

 Early the next morning they set out for the highest point in the hill country, saying, “Now we are ready to go up to the land the Lord promised.
 Indeed, we have sinned!”

 ## Numbers 14:41
-But Moses said, “Why are you disobeying the Lord’s command?
+But Moses said, “Why are you going against the Lord’s command?
 This will not succeed!

 ## Numbers 14:42
 Do not go up, because the Lord is not with you.
 You will be defeated by your enemies,

 ## Numbers 14:43
 for the Amalekites and the Canaanites will face you there.
-Because you have turned away from the Lord, He will not be with you and you will fall by the sword.”
+Because you have turned away from the Lord, He will not be with you, and you will fall by the sword.”

 ## Numbers 14:44
-Nevertheless, in their presumption they went up towards the highest point in the hill country, though neither Moses nor the ark of the Lord’s covenant moved from the camp.
+Nevertheless, in their presumption they went up towards the highest point in the hill country, though neither Moses nor the ark of the Lord’s covenant departed from the camp.

 ## Numbers 14:45
 Then the Amalekites and the Canaanites who lived in that hill country came down and attacked them and scattered them as far as Hormah.